What Can A Lawyer Do For Me?

 Many people who are being harassed by creditors don’t seek legal advice because they are afraid it will cost them money.
 In reality, it costs nothing to discuss your case with a consumer protection lawyer at our firm.
 If the creditor is breaking the law, you may be entitled to compensation.

-At the Law Offices of Todd M. Friedman in Woodland Hills, our lawyers sue creditors for violations of the Fair Debt Collection Practices Act.
+At the Law Offices of Todd M. Friedman in Calabasas, our lawyers sue creditors for violations of the Fair Debt Collection Practices Act.
 Examples of violations include robocalling you, calling you before 8 a.m. or after 9 p.m., or threatening you.
 For a free case evaluation, call .
 We serve consumers nationwide.

 Our lawyers can advise you if your creditor’s actions violate the law.
 We can also advise you about steps you can take to build a case against the creditor such as providing notice to the creditor to stop, recording telemarketer calls, keeping a call log, etc.